evgenyneu/evgenii.com/resume/index.md

 Full stack iOS (Swift) and Ruby on Rails developer.

 * Designed and built an online store iOS app.
-* Programmed Ruby on Rails backend for the iOS app.
+* Programmed RESTful API in Ruby on Rails for the iOS app.
 * Created unit and end-to-end tests for the iOS project.